BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 > Optionally, use the automated command `KEY_ID=$(gpg --list-secret-keys | grep sec | awk '{print substr ($0, 15, 16)}')` to save your key ID into the variable `KEY_ID`, accessible in the terminal with `$KEY_ID`.

 You might be asked the reason for creating the revocation certificate.
 You can just type 0 for "no reason specified" and then, if you like, enter some description.
-Then you can confirm it and your revocation certificate will be generated.
+Then you can confirm it, and your revocation certificate will be generated.

-> Note: Your passphrase might be asked!
+> Note: Your passphrase might be requested!
 If so, just type it in and hit `return`.
 You can also select "save it in keychain" if you don't want to type it every time.

-You might want to print a hardcopy of the certificate and keep it somewhere safe (somewhere you keep sensitive documents).
+You might want to print a hardcopy of the certificate and keep it somewhere safe (somewhere that you keep sensitive documents).
 But note that the printer itself might be a compromise.

 If someone gets access to your key's revocation certificate, they will be able to revoke your key, so keep it safe. _But_ if they happen to get access to your private key as well, then having them get access to your revocation certificate is a desirable thing.